-The capsule hotel became associated with travel in Japan, where population density and premium real estate costs made it a viable product in the marketplace.
+The capsule hotel is typically associated with travel in Japan, where population density and premium real estate costs made these small bed chambers a viable service in the tourism marketplace.

-Airport planners are finding there is a market for sleeping space between long security lines and the gate.
+However, hotel owners and travels around the world have discovered the efficiency and comfort of capsule hotels.
+In fact, even airport planners are finding there is a market for sleeping space between long security lines and the gate.
 Some travelers want to take a short nap, while others settle in for a full night's sleep.
-Imagine awaking and simply walking to the gate the morning of your flight!
-No parking or security delays.
-Extra sleep.

 Outside of airport terminals, cities with expensive real estate such as New York and Tokyo are prime grounds for putting a lot of beds into a small-hotel space, and the capsule hotel makes that possible.